 - Contextual ad targeting: A suitable option for some advertisers, but it’s often considered not as effective as IDFA-based ad targeting.

 - Using an email address or phone number as an identifier: This will likely be the go-to workaround for many app developers, but it’s limited in scale.
+Apple has also said that if a company wishes to use a person’s email address for identification and targeting, then they’ll have to obtain consent via the ATT framework.

 But any workaround that aims to identify users likely won’t meet Apple’s privacy guidelines and will probably be squashed: